Our Staff

 Simone Peterson

-Owner, Team Director Jazz/Lyrical: Simone Peterson has been teaching and choreographing in the Seattle, Tacoma, and Gig Harbor communities for 20 years (studio instruction).
-In college, at the University of Puget Sound, Simone participated in Repertory Dance Group, a student-choreography and dance group.
+Owner, Team Director Jazz/Lyrical: Simone Peterson has been teaching and choreographing in the Puget Sound region for 25 years.
+At the University of Puget Sound, Simone participated in Repertory Dance Group.
 Simone graduated from UPS with a B.A. in Psychology.
-She then began teaching at Harbor Conservatory (Harbor Dance’s former name, same location) in 2002-2005, working as an instructor and as a Performing Group Director.
-Simone then moved on to be the director of Dance at the Lakewood Family YMCA from 2005-2009, where she oversaw a program of between 500-600 students and integrated valuable curriculum.
-Simone then partnered with Sue Dellinger and Dawn Del Castillo in 2009 to become co-owners of Harbor Dance and Freedom Dance Centers.
-She continues to teach and choreograph for both studios, as well as participate in various collarborative endeavors with other choreographers and performers when time permits.
+She then began teaching at Harbor Conservatory in 2002-2005, working as an instructor and as a Performing Group Director.
+Simone then became the director of dance at the Lakewood Family YMCA from 2005-2009, where she oversaw a program of between 500-600 students and integrated valuable curriculum.
 Simone actively seeks out and attends educational opportunities surrounding dance, movement, instruction, anatomy/physiology, choreography, and holistic health regularly.
 Simone views dance as a holistic art that incorporates the entire being and benefits the mind, the body, the soul.
 She believes that dance enhances a person immensely, both internally and externally.

 -